MrOnak/cli_todo/README.md

 ## usage

-* `todo` lists currently open and completed tasks
+* `todo.zsh`                  prints current open and completed todos
-* `todo add some task` adds 'some task' to the list of open tasks
+* `todo.zsh add some task`    adds 'some task' as open todo
+* `todo.zsh clean`            clears completed todos off the list
-* `todo done N` marks the Nth task as completed
+* `todo.zsh done N`           marks the Nth todo as completed
+* `todo.zsh trash N`          deletes the Nth open todo
-* `todo undo N` marks the Nth completed task as not done
+* `todo.zsh undo N`           marks the Nth completed todo as not done
-* `todo clean` purges completed tasks off the lists

 You can mark a task as high priority by including `:high:` somewhere in the task name.
 Similarily you can mark a task as low priority by